logo

 templ = templ

-As you can see, you can store your variables to request object.
+You can store your variables to request object too.
 There are few reserved variables for you, which poorwsgi never use, and which are None by default:

 req.user: